1. Encourage positive sportsmanship by your players and parents by being a positive example. Remember

 which includes the parking lot, for the remainder of that game.
 Further suspension will be determined by the WRSA Disciplinary Committee.

 8. Any coach who receives a red card suspension cannot return to the Stryker Sports Complex, Stryker

 parking lot or any property thereof, for ANY reason until the suspension is served.
 This suspension includes any other teams you may coach in the WRSA league as a whole.

 9. Any coach who touches, bumps, physically contacts or verbally abuses a game official or WRSA Staff

 member shall be guilty of violent conduct and immediately suspended from the Stryker Sports Complex

-for a minimum of one year and potentially suspended permanently.
+up to one year and potentially suspended permanently.

 10. Multiple Red Cards by any one coach in multiple seasons will be reviewed specifically by WRSA Disciplinary Committee.
 Your offense and prior history will impact the length of your suspension.

 11. If the referee terminates a game due to conduct of a coach, player or spectator all disciplinary action will